ecdye/macSubtitleOCR/README.md

 ### Testing

 Tests compare the output to a know good output.
-We target a match of at least 90% as different machines will produce different output.
+We target a match of at least 95% as different machines will produce slightly different output.

 ``` shell
 swift test